 The Trails Program consists of three sub-programs: the recreational trails program (non-motorized trails), the Off-highway Vehicle (OHV) Program, and the Snowmobile Program.
 The Trails Program exists to increase accessibility and encourage the use of Colorado's extensive outdoor and natural resources, through hiking, bicycling, horse riding and other compatible recreational activities, and to provide for recreational motorized trail uses (C.R.S. §33-11-102 et seq.).
-Furthermore, state statutes authorize Colorado Parks and Wildlife to establish and maintain trails that connect the state parks and other outdoor recreation resources, provide access to areas of special or historic interest, and promote a more complete use of public lands for recreation.
+State statutes authorize Colorado Parks and Wildlife to establish and maintain trails that connect the state parks and other outdoor recreation resources, provide access to areas of special or historic interest, and promote a more complete use of public lands for recreation.
 A key component of the statutory direction is to coordinate, assist and develop such trails with all levels of government.

 Colorado Parks and Wildlife delivers the Trails Program primarily by making grants to governmental agencies, non-governmental organizations, and individuals for the purpose of planning, constructing, improving, and maintaining trails in Colorado.
 The sources of the grant funds are Great Outdoors Colorado, federal funds, statutorily dedicated revenue from off-highway vehicles and snowmobile registrations, and the Colorado Lottery.
 CPW also develops, improves, and maintains its own trails in the state park system.
-Trail management on state parks is based on the recognition that park visitors see trails in the parks as an important feature of their park visits.
-Since 2010, thirty-two state parks trail projects have been funded, and nearly all of the projects have been completed.
-Additionally, State Parks also handle many trail maintenance projects using park operating and capital funds, allowing improved and expanded trail opportunities in the state parks, directly benefiting park visitors.
-CPW recently completed an important effort to map all state parks trails in Colorado, comprehensively and consistently.
-The project provides miles of trail, terrain conditions, permitted uses and other trail characteristics for every trail in the State Parks System.
-The result is a package of highly reliable maps of all state parks trails, including key trail characteristics, which in turn are now available and downloadable by the public.
+Trail management on state parks is based on the recognition that park visitors see trails as an important feature of their park visits.
+CPW has completed a comprehensive mapping database of all state parks trails in Colorado.
+The database provides miles of trail, terrain conditions, permitted uses and other trail characteristics for every trail in the State Parks System.
+The result is a package of highly reliable maps of all state parks trails that are downloadable by the public.
 Finally, CPW provides technical expertise and assistance to recipients of trails grants and provides support to the Colorado Recreational Trails Committee.